SergioCdV/ADMM-library/README.md

 # ADMM-library
-Implementation of Alternating Direction Method of Multipliers for astrodynamics problems
+Implementation of Alternating Direction Method of Multipliers for optimal control problems